Toggle menu

 North Star Housing Group website

-Local Authority Homeless Team Contacts
+Appendix 2 - Local Authority Homeless Team contact information

 Middlesbrough Homelessness Team

-Address: Middlesbrough House, 50 Corporation Road, Middlesbrough, TS1 2RH.
+Address: Middlesbrough House, 50 Corporation Road, Middlesbrough, TS1 2RH

 Telephone: 01642 796800